Why does everyone suddenly want to be a coach?

 But unlike the professions mentioned, coaching doesn’t bring the long hours on your feet, difficult patients or public sector pay restrictions!

 Being a coach is an appealing career at least for a particular kind of person.
-I love my brother dearly but being a coach would not be for him, for example.
+I love my brother dearly, but being a coach would not be for him.
 His PhD in Data Science tells us that in his world, working with computers beats working with people any day of the week.

-But for people who have more of an interpersonal-based skillset and who are interested in fields like psychology, personal development or human dynamics then a career in coaching is inherently more interesting than many of the alternative paths available in the modern world.
+But for people who do have an interpersonal-based skillset and who are interested in fields like psychology, personal development and human dynamics then a career in coaching is inherently more interesting than many of the alternative paths available in the modern world.

 On top of this, coaching is a relatively straightforward field to enter since the barriers to entry are significantly lower than other professional services.
 A coaching diploma can be obtained in a matter of months, alongside a full-time job, for a reasonable cost (£2-10k depending on provider) and training providers will accept anyone to.